-- Gyro bias error is a major contributor to yaw drift error, but is inherent in modern MEMSbased gyroscopes like the MPU-9250. - Temperature instability can cause major amounts of error, and should be managed to get the best result.
-To address this, the MPU-9250 automatically re-calibrates the gyro biases whenever it is still for 8 seconds, which helps manages temperature instability.
+- Gyro bias error is a major contributor to yaw drift error, but is inherent in modern MEMSbased gyroscopes like those used in a navX-sensor. - Temperature instability can cause major amounts of error, and should be managed to get the best result.
+To address this, navX-sensors automatically re-calibrate the gyro biases whenever it is still for several seconds, which helps manages temperature instability.

-Errors in the navX-MXP Pitch and Roll values to be extremely accurate over time since gyroscope values in the pitch/roll axes can be compared to the corresponding values from the accelerometer.
-This is because when navX-MXP is still, the accelerometer data reflects only the linear acceleration due to gravity.
+Errors in the navX-sensor Pitch and Roll values are small - these angles are extremely accurate over time since gyroscope values in the pitch/roll axes can be compared to the corresponding values from the accelerometer.
+This is because when navX-sensor is still, the accelerometer data reflects only the linear acceleration due to gravity.